notaryproject/notation/docs/hello-signing.md

 To get things started quickly, the Notation cli supports self-generated signing certificate.
 As you automate the signing of content, you will most likely want to create and store the private keys in a key vault.
 (Detailed production steps will be covered later)

-- Create a self-signed test certificate chain for signing artifacts The following will create a self-signed X.509 certificate under the `~/.config/notation/localkeys` directory along with a private key.
+- Create a self-signed test certificate for signing artifacts The following will create a self-signed X.509 certificate under the `~/.config/notation/localkeys` directory along with a private key.

   ```bash